jon-jacky/PyModel/bin/README.md

 Or, its contents must be installed in some directory that is on your execution *PATH*.

 There are two versions of some commands.
 The version without a file type is a *bash* script for Unix/Linux/Mac; the version with *.bat* is a batch file for Windows.
+There are no Windows versions of some commands.

 The commands are: